-The Company's effective income tax rate for the three months ended March 31, 2023 and 2022, was26.3% and 34.0%, respectively.
-The tax rate for the three months ended March 31, 2023, differed from the U.S. federal statutory rate primarily due to state income taxes, income from flow-through entities, non-deductible permanent items, and change in valuation allowance.
+The Company's effective income tax rate for the three months ended March 31, 2023 and 2022, was35.7% and 37.3%, respectively.
+The tax rate for the three months ended March 31, 2023, differed from the U.S. federal statutory rate primarily due to state income taxes, tax on dividend distributions and income from flow-through entities.